Jenny Vetter: Racing Power

 Vetter registered for the 2023 NWSL Draft, but she was not selected by any team.
 Instead, she spent time after leaving college training with NWSL club Houston Dash.
 On June 21, 2023, she signed a one-year contract, not with the Dash, but with Portuguese club Racing Power FC.
 Joining Racing Power was not only significant due to it being Vetter's first professional contract, but it was also her first time leaving the United States.
 In her first season with the club, she made 29 appearances and scored in 14 goals across all competitions as Racing Power finished 3rd in the Campeonato Nacional Feminino.
 The squad also made it to the Taça de Portugal final, where they were defeated by Benfica.
 Vetter was a prominent piece in the historic run, with one of her contributions being a semifinal goal to help the team beat SC Braga.

 Spokane Zephyr

-On June 7, 2024, Vetter signed with Spokane Zephyr FC ahead of the inaugural USL Super League season.
+On June 7, 2024, Vetter was announced to have signed with Spokane Zephyr FC ahead of the inaugural USL Super League season.
 She made her club debut on September 8, coming on as a second-half substitute for Emina Ekic in the Zephyr's second-ever match.
 She played in 12 matches as Spokane finished 5th in the table, just below the playoff line.

+Åland United

+In February 2026, Vetter joined Finnish club Åland United on a one-year contract.